OfirKP/pip-licenses/README.md

 ### Option: scrape

 When executed with the `--scrape` option, try to scrape and download license files from GitHub links in the packages provided URLs.
+Provide a path to a folder if you want to save your scrape licenses there (`--scrape <path>`).
+If not, they won't be saved.

-To view the contents of the license files, this option is best paired with `--with-license-file`.
+In order to view the contents of the license files, this option is best paired with `--with-license-file`.

 ### Option: ignore-packages